-A 'whole school awareness of allergies' is a much better approach, as it ensures teachers, staff and pupils learn to be aware of what allergies are, the importance of avoiding allergens, the signs and symptoms and how to deal with allergic reactions.
-Broomfield's policies and procedures are in place to minimise risk.
+A 'whole school awareness of allergies' is a much better approach, as it ensures teachers, pupils and all other staff aware of what allergies are, the importance of avoiding the pupils' allergens, the signs and symptoms, how to deal with allergic reactions and to ensure policies and procedures are in place to minimise risk.

-13. Risk Assessment
+12. Risk Assessment

-Broomfield House School will conduct a risk assessment in relation to new pupils with allergies and any pupils newly diagnosed, to help identify any gaps in our systems and processes for keeping all children with allergies safe in school.
+Broomfield House School will conduct a detailed risk assessment to help identify any gaps in our systems and processes for keeping allergic children safe for all new joining pupils with allergies and any pupils newly diagnosed.

-14. Useful Links
+13. Useful Links